Certified Nutrition Support Clinician Practice Test

 Which of the following best describes the role of ethics in the provision of nutrition support therapy?

-2. Ethical considerations guide the decision-making process to balance patient needs and clinical judgment
+B. Ethical considerations guide the decision-making process to balance patient needs and clinical

-4. Ethical principles can be ignored if they conflict with clinical protocols Answer: B
+D. Ethical principles can be ignored if they conflict with clinical protocols

 Question: 1059